wellrestedphp/wellrested/documentation/routes.md

 ### RegexRoute

-If `TemplateRoute` doesn't give you enough control, you can make a route that matches a regular expression.
+If [`TemplateRoute`](../src/pjdietz/WellRESTed/Routes/TemplateRoute.php) doesn't give you enough control, you can make a route that matches a regular expression using a [`RegexRoute`](../src/pjdietz/WellRESTed/Routes/RegexRoute.php).

 ```php
 $route = new RegexRoute("~/cat/[0-9]+~", "CatHandler")
 ```

 This will match `/cat/102` or `/cat/999` or what have you.
 To make this more useful, we can add a capture group.
-The captures are made available to the `Handler` as the `$args` member, as with the URI template variables for the `TemplateRoute`
+The captures are made available to the handler as the `$args` member, as with the URI template variables for the [`TemplateRoute`](../src/pjdietz/WellRESTed/Routes/TemplateRoute.php)

 Note that the entire matched path will always be the `0` item, and captured groups will begin at `1`.